polysyllabic/chaos/README.md

 1. Turn on your console and external power, if needed.
 Once power is applied, the Raspberry Pi will boot up.
 After the boot sequence and the Chaos engine is running, the system (either console or PC) should recognize the controller.
+Assuming you've turned off bluetooth, note that you will need to press the power button on the console itse.f.

 2. If OBS was already running, refresh your browser sources.
 The overlays should be active.

 3. Next, check that the controller is connected properly.
 Start up and load into your game so that you are controlling your character.
-After you press the "Share" button, the VoteTimer progress bar should start moving.
+After you press the "Share" button, the vote-timer progress bar should start moving.
 If the timer runs and you can control your character, then the engine is running correctly and communicating with the interface.